-- To increase drop at comb, carefully slide each post down equally.
+- To decrease drop, carefully move the comb up.
+Sliding the posts equally will reduce the chance of the posts binding. - To increase drop, carefully move the comb down.
 Sliding the posts equally will reduce the chance of the posts binding. - 3 Once your desired drop at comb is obtained, tighten the Allen screw in the recoil pad with a 7/64" Allen wrench.
-The screw needs to be firmly tightened, but be careful not to over-tighten.
+The screw needs to be firmly tightened, but be careful not to overtighten.